Account

 Here’s What I Love about Merry’s Story

-• Merry’s daily review time is short but consistent.
+• Merry’s daily review time was short but consistent.

-• Merry creates her own Word Cards so her kids can master the reinforcement words.
+• Merry created her own Word Cards so her kids could master the reinforcement words.

-• She and her children have fun, which makes dictation practice more palatable!
+• She and her children had fun, which makes dictation practice more palatable!

-• Merry’s focus is mastery—she understands that it’s vital for kids to understand a concept before moving on to something new.
+• Merry’s focus was mastery—she understood that it’s vital for kids to understand a concept before moving on to something new.

-Did you enjoy Merry’s story?
+Did you enjoy Cassandra’s and Merry’s stories?
 Read more stories in our Real Moms, Real Kids series.

 Share This: